Pros Cons

 ## [1] 3.142

-) tells the pipe where else to pipe the data into, in addition to the first argumentiris_data %>% select(Sepal.Length) %>% as_vector() %>% tibble(Standardized.Length = (. / mean(.)) ) %>% head(1)
+iris_data %>% select(Sepal.Length) %>% as_vector() %>% tibble(Standardized.Length = (. / mean(.)) ) %>% head(1)

 ## # A tibble: 1 x 2